 When Apple transitioned the MacBook Air to the M1 processor, it altered little else about the device.
 It had the same 13.3-inch Retina Display with P3 color gamut and 400 nits of brightness.

 Apple included two Thunderbolt/USB-4 ports on the side, which are a new spec above the previous Thunderbolt 3 ports.
 These enable wider compatibility with modern USB Type-C cables but are functionally the same.

 The tapered case design goes from 0.63 inches to 0.16 inches to give the device an even thinner overall look.
 Even though Apple still calls this device the "air" for its size and weight, it is thicker than the 13-inch MacBook Pro at its thickest point.

-Apple says the new MacBook Air is up to 3.5x faster with 5x faster graphics than its predecessor.
+Apple says the M1 MacBook Air is up to 3.5x faster with 5x faster graphics than the Intel model it replaced.
 The claim stands up to benchmark scrutiny.
-Its single-core performance competes with Apple's high-end Mac Pro, and its multi-core score is higher than all Macs except those with more than 8 cores.
+Its single-core performance competes with Apple's Intel-based Mac Pro, and its multi-core score is higher than all Macs except those with more than 8 cores.

 The M1 chip's balance of power and efficiency allows the new MacBook Air to be fanless, offering silent performance.
 The big-little layout of the eight-core processor makes it easy on power consumption but able to kick in performance cores when necessary.
 The efficiency cores by themselves outperform the Intel Core-i3 processor.